Great Northern Highway: Environmental hazards

 As observed in the 2018 Broome flood, the highway, and its river crossings are always at risk in extreme weather situations.

 In 2023, Rio Tinto lost a radioactive capsule somewhere along the Great Northern Highway between Perth and Newman.
 On 2 February 2023, the capsule was found by a search vehicle which detected its radiation south of Newman.

 Future

-Further upgrading is planned for Great Northern Highway towards its southern end, as well as elsewhere along the highway.
+Further upgrading is planned for the Great Northern Highway towards its southern end, as well as elsewhere along the highway.
 Planning has been completed for widening an 11.4 km section of Fitzroy Crossing, including replacing two single-lane bridges.
 As of 2014, the project is awaiting federal approval, and construction is unfunded.

 Muchea to Wubin Stage 2 Upgrade

 In late 2015 Main Roads completed a planning review for an upgrade of the highway between Muchea and Wubin.
 Known as Muchea to Wubin Stage 2 Upgrade, the project continues work undertaken on this section from 2000 to improve the road to National Highway standards.
 Several bypasses, realignments, and other improvements have been planned at or near Muchea, Bindoon, New Norcia, Walebing, Miling, Pithara, Dalwallinu, Nugadong, and Wubin.
 Sections near Bindi Bindi and Batty Bog, completed in 2015, were included in the review.
 These include the New Norcia Bypass, Miling Straight section, Muchea North section (designed to link to the NorthLink WA project), and Miling Bypass.
 As of November 2015, designs are being finalised for the Walebing Curve, Dalwallinu Bypass, Nugadong, and Wubin Bypass section, while funding has not been confirmed for the Bindoon upgrades.